Sal Mineo by Michael Gregg Michaud

 Sal Mineo rose to stardom with his role in Rebel Without a Cause, a performance etched into millions of hearts as a prototype juvenile delinquent.

-With debt like quicksand, he managed to scrape by with dinner theatre, TV game shows, and drama cameos, and an unrecognizable role in Escape to the Planet of the Apes.
+With debt like quicksand, he scraped by with dinner theatre, TV game shows, and drama cameos.
 As director and star in the unlikely play PS Your Cat is Dead, he was back with a stage hit in 1975.
+As they moved the play to San Francisco in February 1976, Sal Mineo was stabbed to death by a robber.
+He was 37.
+A detailed afterword outlines the daunting process of finding the anonymous assailant, and resulting sentence of 51 years to life.

 Sal Mineo will remain known to millions, frozen in time as a 16 year-old Rebel.